 About us

-Excellence in readers has always been a Chatterbox strength and, currently, our voices include John Francis, former ITV broadcaster; Caroline Oldrey, former ITV presenter; Neil Haverson, former Let's Talk editor for Archant; and David Clayton, former station controller for BBC Radio Norfolk.
+Excellence in readers has always been a Chatterbox strength and, currently, our voices include John Francis and Caroline Oldrey former ITV presenters; Neil Haverson, former Let's Talk editor for Archant; David Clayton, former station controller for BBC Radio Norfolk and BBC Radio Norfolk presenters Maggie Secker and Stephen Bumfrey.
 Other voices often include Maddermarket Theatre actors.

 The charity operates in accordance with Charity Commission guidelines and a committee and trustees are elected annually at an AGM to manage its affairs.
-The charity owns premises close to the city centre, which includes well-equipped offices, production area, recording studio, and a self-contained flat that provides important on-going funding.
+The charity operates from premises close to the city centre, which includes well-equipped offices, production area, recording studio.
 All of the approx. 90-strong staff are volunteers.

 An independent listener's panel of people who are vision impaired or blind monitors all our recordings and regularly audits them for quality of sound and content.